AliGunerMD/aliguner/content/authors/admin/_index.md

 MD, PhDc, BA, FACS

 A surgeon who has lost his mind with the treatment of gastric cancer..
-An academic who enjoys to play with the computers..
+An academic who enjoys to play with computers..
 A data scientist who believes that the future of science is in data..
 A visionary waiting for the irony of artificial intelligence to turn into reality..
 A photographer in pursuit of the abstract details of the universe..